Feature article

 Get Nana on the tools.

-The Government has proposed a change that could make building granny flats of up to 60 sqm far cheaper and easier to increase the supply of affordable housing.
-Here’s everything you need to know.
+The Government is proposing a law change to make building granny flats up to 60 sqm cheaper and easier by removing the need for building consent.
+This aims to increase the supply of affordable housing.

 Granny flats to no longer require consent